rck/maildelay/README.md

 -------------
 Rules are always evaluated from left to right.
 If a rule matches, the other rules are not evaluated.

+If a rule specifies a "days" string, it has to match the following condition:
+'if datetime.datetime.now().strftime("%a") in days'.
+If "days" is not specified, the rule is further evaluated on every day of the week.

 - immediate:
 Immediately deliver mails.
 This is an implicit rule that is always